Vivify-Ideas/laravel-acl/README.md

 });
 ```

-And then in `routes.php` use this filter according to your needs
+And then in `routes.php` use this filter according to your needs.

 ```php
 Route::group(array('before' => 'acl', 'prefix' => '/admin'), function()